emard/wifi_jtag/README.md

 https://github.com/sandeepmistry/esp8266-Arduino
 version 0.0.5 is simple to install and has pretty stable and fast TCP stack.

-Adafruit has some ESP8266 which is easy to install but speed and stability of TCP is not the best. in File->Default Settings->Additional Boards Manager URLs enter URL:
+Adafruit has some ESP8266 which is easy to install but speed and stability of TCP is not the best. in File->Default Settings->Additional Boards Manager URLs enter:

     https://adafruit.github.io/arduino-board-index/package_adafruit_index.json